Congratulations on deciding to start or

 Stop (or increase) your exercise habits?

 Pregnancy is an exciting time…but it can also be stressful.
 Regular prenatal appointments will help to answer any questions you have and move you toward a safe, healthy pregnancy.
-While Bellevue Woman’s Center does not offer prenatal care directly, we can help you find an OB/GYN with privileges at Bellevue.

 Staying healthy through your pregnancy is an important part of your prenatal care.
 Work with your doctor to develop a plan for your diet, exercise, and activity that will help your baby to thrive at every stage of early development.
 The goal of prenatal care is to detect any potential problems early, to prevent them if possible (through proper nutrition, exercise, and vitamin intake), and to recommend appropriate specialists if necessary.